 2. Building and growing the community.

 There is no community if you don’t have any members.
 Communities revolve around their members and their ideology or belief.
-For instance, the Apple fan communities revolve around Apple products and their belief that they are the best or more superior than those offered by competition.
+For instance, the Apple fan communities revolve around Apple products and their belief that they are the best or more superior than those offered by the competition.

 So, similarly, your community needs to have a reason to exist and the members need something to believe in.
-For example, if Coke was to build a community, it would be something like, “Coke Life” and they would market is as something that allows you to experience the good life.
+For example, if Coke was to build a community, it would be something like, “Coke Life” and they would market it as something that allows you to experience the good life.

 Those that are sold to the idea will sell the community to their friends and kin, and before you know it, you will have a community growing beyond the first users.